-I had checked into the hospital the previous day to induce labor because my “advanced maternal age” put me at higher risk for perinatal complications, and a recent trial had shown promising data on improved birth outcomes when some pregnancies are induced in the 39th week – all of which prompted several kind-hearted jokes from my middle-aged labor and delivery nurse about what a youngster I am.
+I had checked into the hospital the previous day to induce labor because my “advanced maternal age” put me at higher risk for perinatal complications, and a recent trial had shown promising data on improved birth outcomes when some pregnancies are induced in the 39th week.
 High risk care sometimes means a fetal heart rate monitor has to be strapped to patients for the entirety of labor, so that’s how I came to have an elastic band wrapped around a belly so big it had long since overcome the laws of physics.
 My knees buckled and popped when I walked, my own bones crying mercy under the weight of two humans claiming residence in one body.
 But sure, there must be some way we can ratchet up the discomfort.
 Let’s squeeze these fully formed people into a ponytail holder.
 Why not.

 The monitor beep…beep…beeped.
 Baby’s heartbeat was healthy and strong.
 I felt calm and ready to go.

 Everywhere I went, the monitor went with me.
 We lapped the hallways, chatting with nurses and avoiding rooms where other pregnant people were entering active labor.
 For several laps, we were joined on our walk by my beloved OB who came to check on me with her own new babe attached to her chest.
 We swapped war stories about breastfeeding and working motherhood.